AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/STM32L496G-DISCOBG96.md

 ## Prepare binaries
 ### Use an already built binary

-To get the latest binary file and flash it onto the board:
+To get the latest binary file and flash it to the board:

 0. Go to [Anjay-freertos-client](https://github.com/AVSystem/Anjay-freertos-client/releases/).
 0. Download the `Anjay-freertos-client-STM32L496G-BG96.bin` file.
-0. To flash the board, open your **File manager** and drag the downloaded `.bin` file to your **DIS_L496ZG** external device.
-0. You will see a blinking diode on your board.
-The diode will stop blinking as soon as the flashing is finished.

-The board is now flashed: you can go to the [Connecting to the LwM2M Server](#connecting-to-the-lwm2m-server) step.

 ### Start development using samples
 !!!
 Note
     This step is optional.
-If you've gone through the [Use an already built binary](#use-an-already-built-binary) step, you can go to [Connecting to the LwM2M Server](#connecting-to-the-lwm2m-server) right away.
+If you've gone through the [Use an already built binary](#use-an-already-built-binary) step, you can go to [Connect to the LwM2M Server](#connect-to-the-lwm2m-server) right away.

 #### Clone the Anjay freeRTOS client repository